pdcgomes/XCActionBar/README.md

 * Double press the `ALT` key to repeat the last action

 These can also be customized but required a slightly more involved (but simple) process:
-* Find and open the file `XCActionBarConfiguration.plist` under the plugin installation folder (`Library/Application Support/Developer/Shared/Xcode/Plug-ins/XCActionBar.xcplugin/Contents/Resources`)
+* Find and open the file [`XCActionBarConfiguration.plist`](../blob/master/PGXcodeActionBrowser/Plugin/XCActionBarConfiguration.plist)`XCActionBarConfiguration.plist` under the plugin installation folder (`Library/Application Support/Developer/Shared/Xcode/Plug-ins/XCActionBar.xcplugin/Contents/Resources`)
 * Under the `Shortcuts` key you'll find `XCActionBarHotKey` and `XCRepeatLastActionHotKey`
 * Tweak the values to your preferences